Less Wrong is a community blog devoted to refining the art of human rationality. Please visit our About page for more information.

 "Actually, a whale seems kind of specific, and I'd be suprised if that was the best thing the wizard can do.
 Can I have something else?
 Eternal happiness maybe?"

-Meditation: A wizard has turned you into orgasmium, doomed to spend the rest of eternity experiencing pure happiness.
+Meditate on this: A wizard has turned you into orgasmium, doomed to spend the rest of eternity experiencing pure happiness.
 Is this awesome?

 "Kindof...
 That's pretty lame actually.
 On second thought I'd rather be the whale; at least that way I could explore the ocean for a while.